Fellow-Consulting-AG/NewSmartdata/README.md

 New Smartdata
 --------------

-The New Smartdata Tool is a Python3 app.
-It is responsible for the Data Loading from external systems to M3 via Infor ION.
+The **New Smartdata Tool** is a Python3 app and its purpose is to efficiently execute the Data Loading, from external systems to the *M3 Cloud platform*.
+It all happens via **Infor ION** (Intelligent Open Network), which simplifies software integration and easily integrates entreprise systems.

 ----------------
 Current Status